Adopting a process of continuous improvement is table stakes for aspirational organisations.

 When it comes to improving, most companies recognise the requirement, but fall down on the application.

-They try and do too much at once, or act too quickly, without consideration for the implications of change.
+Either trying to do too much at once, or acting too quickly without consideration for the implications of change.

 Incremental tweaks, rather than total process overhauls, are the way forward.